decaporg/decap-cms/website/content/docs/intro.md

 * **Flexible content types:** Specify an unlimited number of content types with custom fields.
 * **Fully extensible:** Create custom-styled previews, UI widgets, and editor plugins.

+## Netlify CMS vs. Netlify

+[Netlify.com](https://www.netlify.com/) is an automation and deployment platform.
+It can host your static site and serve as a CDN with lots of other useful functionality totally unrelated to content management.
+Most Netlify customers don't use Netlify CMS and many have never even heard of it!

+Netlify solved a lot of problems in the static site generation space, but one thing that was missing was an open-source, extensible editing tool.
+So, we made a CMS and for better or for worse we decided to call it Netlify CMS.
+The CMS is made to work independently of Netlify (despite the name).

+* You can use Netlify CMS without Netlify and deploy your site where you always have, hooking up your own CI, site hosting, CDN, etc.
+* You can use Netlify without Netlify CMS and edit your static site in your code editor.
+* Or, you can use them together and have a fully-working CMS-enabled site with [one click](../start-with-a-template/)!

+If you hook up Netlify CMS to your website, you're basically adding a tool for content editors to make commits to your site repository without touching code or learning git.

 ## Find out more